-Please join us for our next networking event
+Please join us for our Catalysing Connections networking event

-Catalysing Connections aims to bring people together from different disciplines and sectors to discuss the interface between research and policy in adolescent health and wellbeing.
+On Thursday 1st August, 70 people braved the chilly weather and attended our second Catalysing Connections event.
+The intent of these events is to bring people together from different disciplines and sectors to discuss the interface between research and policy in adolescent health and wellbeing.

 Using a Q & A format, six panellists will explore options for schools and teachers to address the mental health and wellbeing of students as well as the role of health professionals in working with the education sector.